ShipChain/engine/docs/HostedEntities.md

 #### Import

-You can allowing Engine to safely store information to sign and send transactions with your existing Wallet.
+You can allow Engine to safely store information to sign and send transactions with your existing Wallet.
 The private key of your wallet is the only parameter.

 ```JSON